rug-cit-hpc/league-of-robots/README.md

 ## About this repo

 This repository contains playbooks and documentation to deploy virtual Linux HPC clusters, which can be used as *collaborative, analytical sandboxes*.
-All clusters were named after robots that appear in the animated sitcom [Futurama](https://en.wikipedia.org/wiki/Futurama)
+All production clusters were named after robots that appear in the animated sitcom [Futurama](https://en.wikipedia.org/wiki/Futurama).
+Test/development clusters were named after other robots.

 #### Software/framework ingredients